90 Day Plan to Search Engine Success

 Now you have a web address, you may need to update your off-line marketing.
 Does your business card carry your new web address (also called a URL)?
-Can you add you web address to a uniform?
+Can you add your web address to a uniform?
 Letterhead?
 Classified advertising?
 To the back of your car?
 To your office signage?
 To the signature of your email messages.
-Put it up in lights: its arguably more important than your business phone numbers.
+Put it up in lights: it’s arguably more important than your business phone numbers.

-Week 4: Build an Email Lists
+Week 4: Build Email Lists

 Start building a spam-compliant email list(s) so you can communicate quickly with your customers and prospects.
-There are many great web-based email marketing systems available, but start at MailChimp.
+There are many great web-based email marketing systems available but start at MailChimp.
 The first 2,000 contacts are free and DWS (Dynamic Web Solutions Pty Ltd) can integrate this system into your content management system quickly when required.

 It is important to note that unless you have your customer’s permission, your messages are illegal and are “spam”.
 Your clients need to “opt in” to your mailing list.
 A good way to do this via your website is to have a tick box on your contact form saying “Keep me informed” or “Send me newsletters”.
-Some web sites offer a free give-away, an incentive, if people join their mailing list.
-Generally mailing lists don’t work without offering something of real value to the customer.
+Some web sites offer a free giveaway, an incentive if people join their mailing list.
+Generally, mailing lists don’t work without offering something of real value to the customer.

 Week 5: Social Networks

 Anecdotal evidence suggests social networks can be used to build good traffic to your web site, but be careful, a lot of time is required to build an audience for your Facebook page, Twitter feed or LinkedIn profile.
 If you work with professionals LinkedIn is your starting point: build your profile then “invite” others to “connect”.
-If you own a pub or event based business, a Facebook page can be used to engage a customer group and create a community around your product or service.
-Twitter, a micro blogging site (much more popular in the UK & US than Australia and New Zealand) can be used to send service updates, expert opinion or whatever would add value to your audience.
+If you own a pub or event-based business, a Facebook page can be used to engage a customer group and create a community around your product or service.
+Twitter, a microblogging site (much more popular in the UK & US than Australia and New Zealand) can be used to send service updates, expert opinion or whatever would add value to your audience.
 Some people believe social networks will replace email marketing and traditional CRMs.
 A warning, the spectre of MySpace hangs over all these sites: here today, gone tomorrow.

 It is worth noting that there is a difference between a Facebook Profile and a Facebook Page.
 A page someone can “Like”, and it will appear on their status stream and their profile as a “Like”.
-The number of “likes” will also appear at the top of your Page and overtime can help show people how popular your business is.
+The number of “likes” will also appear at the top of your Page and over time can help show people how popular your business is.

 Week 6: More Links